Our own environmental footprint

 In the run-up to the ‘Paris UN Conference on climate change’ (COP21) in December 2015, KBC Group emphasised this engagement by signing the ‘Message from Belgian stakeholders in support of the COP21’.

 In 2019, we signed the Collective Commitment to Climate Action, an initiative of the United Nations Environmental Programme Finance Initiative (UNEP FI) and a clear expression of the more general UNEP FI Principles on Responsible Banking, to which KBC committed itself in 2018.
 By signing the Collective Commitment to Climate Action, KBC bolsters its determination – in cooperation with its clients – to stimulate the greening of the economy as much as possible and thus to limit global warming to well below 2°C, striving for 1.5°C, in line with the Paris climate agreement.
 We already have targets in place to reduce our direct environmental footprint to significantly below the 2°C scenario, but KBC is also committed to addressing its indirect impact on the climate.
-One year after signing the CCCA, we have made substantial progress and have taken all sorts of initiatives to make our business operations fundamentally more sustainable and climate-resilient.
-Through our commitment to the CCCA, we have agreed to align our portfolios and business strategy with the Paris Agreement to keep global warming below 2°C while striving for a target of 1.5°C. For more information, please refer to the ‘Collective Commitment to Climate Action – Year One in Review’ report published by the UNEP FI in December 2020.
+For more information on the progress we have made and the initatives we have taken, please refer to the ‘Collective Commitment to Climate Action – Year One in Review’ report published by the UNEP FI in December 2020.

-More information can be found in the KBC Sustainability Report.
+More information can be found in the KBC Group Sustainability Report.

 Here you can find an overview of our main key environmental non-financial targets.